HeardLibrary/digital-scholarship/computer/files-mac.md

 Despite this change, Macs continue to hide the file extensions from their users.
 Perhaps this is to reassure old Classic Mac users, or maybe Apple thinks that file extensions will be too confusing to new users.
 However, in the spirit of "you are not an idiot and don't need to be treated like one", we are going to learn how to turn off the hiding of file extensions.

-## Get Info

-There are three ways in Finder that you can get information about a particular file, including its kind.

-1. Right click on the file, then select `Get Info` from the menu that opens.
-2. Click on the file, then select `Get Info` from the Finder File menu at the upper left of the screen.
-3. Click on the file, hold down on the `command` key, then press the `i` key.

 <img src="../images-1-mac/get-info.png" style="border:1px solid black">

-The Get Info window shows all kinds of information about the file, including its kind, size, and often a preview of how the file would be rendered.

 ## Unhiding file extensions